Senior Director of Veterinary Policy

 Michael Blackwell, D.V.M., M.P.H., is The HSUS's Senior Director of Veterinary Policy and acts as our chief veterinary spokesperson.
 He works to strengthen and expand our reach with veterinary organizations, practitioners, and other stakeholders, including those with our affiliate, the Humane Society Veterinary Medical Association.
 Dr. Blackwell serves as The HSUS's chief veterinary spokesperson.

-Blackwell has had a distinguished career in public service and as an educator, and he is very familiar with animal sheltering issues and shelter educational needs.
+Blackwell has had a distinguished career in public service and as an educator.

 After operating a private veterinary practice, Blackwell took a post with the Food and Drug Administration's Center for Veterinary Medicine.
 During his 20 years with the FDA, Blackwell served in both its human and veterinary medicine branches.
 As a manager, he served as chief of the Restorative Devices Branch and as chief of the Investigational Device Exemptions Staff of the Center for Devices and Radiological Health.
 During his last five years with the agency, Blackwell served as deputy director of the Center for Veterinary Medicine.

 From 1994 to 1998, Blackwell served as the chief veterinarian of the United States Public Health Service.
 In this role, he was the chief advisor to the Surgeon General of the United States.
 He became the chief of staff of the Office of the Surgeon General, managing day-to-day operations of the office.
 In 1997, Blackwell was promoted to the rank of Assistant Surgeon General (Rear Admiral) of the Commissioned Corps of the U.S. Public Health Service.